miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Added exits to Sheriff roof fight and made his sword easy to find.
 Removed redundant or duplicate tools from the Player Mods folder.
 Corrected Blade Brother name in basic and Luckee Star body issues.
-Restored missing line of Mandarin and issues with Nadia in crypt.
+Restored a line of Mandarin and fixed issues with Nadia in crypt.
 Fixed Venture Tower icon and holes and made glass roof accessable.
-Reset Gangrel sheet stances and combat area Glaze in basic patch.
+Reset Gangrel sheet stances and Glaze combat area in basic patch.
 Locked endgame Skyeline vents and fixed floating or clipping junk.
 Fixed sticky floor, bad camera angles and other minor map issues.
 Disabled Arthur's privat computer and movement in the basic patch.
 Added sign to Hollywood cemetery gate and fixed name in computer.
 Fixed a temple trap trigger and covered bad Society rock textures.
-Improved cabbie endgame options and fixed more minor text issues.
+Adjusted cabbie endgame lines and removed Ash sewers auto-ending.
+Fixed virus and timer issues on returning to the Kamikaze Zen map.
+Corrected Tremere haven condition and invisible tutorial windows.

 v10.7                                                  20.09.2020
 -----